numonkeyy/monorepo/inlang/source-code/paraglide/paraglide-js/README.md

 The `messages/{lang}.json` file contains a flat map of message IDs and their translations.
 You can use curly braces to insert `{parameters}` into translations

-**Nesting purposely isn't supported and likely won't be**.
+**Nesting isn't supported and likely won't be**.
 Nested messages are way harder to interact with from complementary tools like the [Sherlock IDE Extension](https://inlang.com/m/r7kp499g/app-inlang-ideExtension), the [Parrot Figma Plugin](https://inlang.com/m/gkrpgoir/app-parrot-figmaPlugin), or the [Fink Localization editor](https://inlang.com/m/tdozzpar/app-inlang-finkLocalizationEditor).
 Intellisense also becomes less helpful since it only shows the messages at the current level, not all messages.
-Additionally enforcing an organization-style side-steps organization discussions with other contributors.

 ### Complex Formatting

-The Message Format is still quite young, so advanced formats like plurals, param-formatting, and markup interpolation are currently not supported but are all on our roadmap.
+The Message Format is still quite young, so advanced formats like plurals, parameter-formatting, and markup interpolation are currently not supported but are all on our roadmap.

 If you need complex formatting, like plurals, dates, currency, or markup interpolation you can achieve them like so: